EASME

 Grant in 2015

 Kiosked Ltd., established in 2010 and headquartered in Espoo, Finland, operates a global advertising automation platform.
-The company's core business is transforming publishers' content into high-performing ad placements, addressing key industry challenges such as ad viewability, relevancy, and performance.
-Kiosked's platform enables real-time inventory buying for media buyers and brands, creating new revenue streams for publishers while delivering results for advertisers.
-With offices in nine countries, Kiosked serves clients worldwide, offering a programmatic advertising solution that supports mobile, desktop, display, and video formats.
+The company's core business is transforming publisher content into high-performing ad placements, addressing key industry challenges such as ad viewability, relevancy, and performance.
+Kiosked's platform enables real-time inventory buying for media buyers and brands, opening new revenue streams for publishers.
+With offices in nine countries, the company serves clients worldwide, offering a programmatic advertising solution that supports mobile, desktop, display, and video formats.

 Grant in 2015